-We are recruiting for 6 positions for the 2022-2023 fellowship class, with a planned start date of September 6, 2022.
+We are recruiting for 7 positions for the 2023-2024 fellowship class, with a planned start date of September 5, 2023.
 Fellows are required to have completed their doctoral degree from an APA- or CPA-accredited program, or to provide a letter from the doctoral program Director of Clinical Training documenting completion of all degree requirements, prior to beginning the fellowship program.
 Fellows are also required to have completed an APA- or CPA-accredited internship program prior to beginning the fellowship.
 Applicants selected to interview who have dissertations still in progress will be asked to provide a DCT attestation form at the time of interview, indicating the anticipated dates of dissertation defense and of degree conferral.
 Documentation of completion of all degree requirements is required prior to official appointment and must be provided prior to the program start date.
-Appointment is also contingent upon a successful criminal background check.
+Appointment is also contingent upon a successful criminal background check, and Covid-19 vaccination is an institutional requirement.